DatAasee Architecture Documentation

 1.1 Requirements Overview

-Given research and bibliographic (meta)data is maintained in various distributed
+Given: research and bibliographic (meta)data maintained in various

-databases and there is no central access point to browse, search, or locate
+distributed databases and no central access point to browse, search, or locate

 data-sets.
 The metadata-lake …